xMihai/fp/recompose.md

 const DisabledButton = props => <Button {...props} disabled />;
 ```

-Note that props defined in `withProps` take precedence, beacuse they are spread after the props received by the final Component.
+Remember that new props take precedence, beacuse they are spread after the props received by the final Component.
 Setting `disabled` to `false` would have no effect.

 ```js